yusuke024/gowatch/README.md

 # gowatch

-Yet another files watcher for Gophers and everyone else.
+Go files watcher for Gophers and everyone else.

-- Watch Go files.
+A tiny Go program that can:
-- Run `gofmt` on saved files.
+- Run `gofmt` on saving Go files
-- Run main package go file that has `main` function
+- Run a "main" file and restart when it changes.
-- Or use it with to watch any files and take whatever action you want.

 ## Install